cnk/wagtail-tutorial/README.md

 In some circumstances (such as using the API in a mobile app), this may be what you want, so you can use the API to retrieve the image.
-But in many circumstances, it would be more convenient to have the rich text field rendered to html - just as you would when displaying the field in a Django template.
+But in many circumstances, it would be more convenient to have the rich text field rendered to html - just as you get when displaying the field in a Django template.
 Fortunately, we can reuse the richtext filter to do exactly that!

 ### Converting Individual RichText Fields

-On option is to create a custom serializer and use that for individual fields.
+One option is to create a custom serializer and use that for individual fields.
 Place this code wherever you have other utility methods.

 ```python